 But physical wellness was not what caused Jesus to declare the man well/saved, for the man was but one of ten lepers who had all been healed by Jesus that day.
 Instead, Jesus made the declaration after that man returned alone to praise God for the healing that he had been given.
 Throwing himself at Jesus’ feet, the man gratefully submitted the new life that he had received back to the One who had made it his reality.
 Jesus did not cleanse the lepers that day with the intention that they would return to their former ways of living.
 But He did so to give them an opportunity if they would so choose to accept it, to go as He sent them into new lives, promoting God’s kind of wellness in others by testifying with thanksgiving to the goodness of God that Jesus manifests.

 To witness the power of God’s goodness at work, restoring wellness that undoes seemingly irreparable brokenness, makes believing the incredible reality of Jesus as being the Son of God and Savior more readily accepted by people who might otherwise pay Him little heed.
 Jesus told a group of Galileans, “Unless you people see miracles, signs, and wonders… you will never believe.”
-(John 4:48) The Greek word translating as see in this verse is horao and can often refer to spiritual perception.
+(John 4:48) The Greek word translating as see in this verse is horao and is often used to refer to spiritual perception.
 The insight gained from witnessing miracles would indeed be needed by many people to enable them to be fully persuaded of the Truth of God’s grace in Jesus.

 In Mark 2, teachers of the law heard Jesus forgive a paralyzed man of his sins.
 Rightly, they recognized that no one but God could accomplish such a feat.
-So, to substantiate both His identity and His ability to forgive what mankind cannot, Jesus restored the man’s physical freedom, enabling the man to rise up and walk.
-Not a person present, who witnessed the event, would ever be able to deny the reality of the restoration that supported the words of forgiveness that Jesus had spoken.
+So to substantiate both His identity and His ability to forgive what mankind cannot, Jesus restored the man’s physical freedom, enabling the man to rise up and walk.
+Not a person present who witnessed the event would ever be able to deny the reality of the restoration that supported the words of forgiveness that Jesus had spoken.

 Every act of Jesus throughout His ministry affirmed not only His words but also His identity.
 In essence, His actions said, “This is who I AM.
 This is what I do.
 I AM the One who restores all, both the spiritual and the physical.”